 Find this information in advance through your credit card concierge.
 As for hotel concierges, ask them specifically to tell you when reservations are accepted first, instead of telling them to book a restaurant without knowing what the policy is.
 Some concierges are more helpful than others and will be more or less willing to help, which has nothing to do with the price of their hotel.
 Another example is that some concierges will prepare sheets with pictures of the entrance and a map for each reservation, others will not.
 This can be important as some restaurants are difficult to find, even for Japanese taxi drivers.

-The former 3 Michelin star tempura restaurant 7 Chome Kyoboshi does not take reservations for one person more than one day in advance.
-Many restaurants do not have counters or do not accept reservations only for one person.
 Side note: the bill at some restaurants could be a bad surprise.
-For example, a meal at Kimoto costs 60,000 JPY.
+For example, a meal at Kimoto costs 60,000円 and at Kurogi 53,000円 for lunch, both restaurants serving you expensive foreign alcohol whether you ask for it or not.
 You should ask your concierge the price of the meal in advance if you are not sure what the price will be.
-(Even if the food is truly extraordinary, if you did not expect such a bill, it may ruin the whole experience)
+If you did not expect such a bill, it may ruin the meal.

 You can learn about the phone reservation system through this interview with the sushi restaurant Sugita: